The Impact of Precertification on a Large Multispecialty Physician Group: An Illustrative Case Study

 This illustrative case study examined the precertification process for a large multispecialty physician group to determine its challenges and impacts.
 The study gathered information through a review of claims denied for missing precertification and individual in-depth semi-structured interviews with leaders responsible for aspects of the precertification process.
 The research focused on identifying the necessary steps in the precertification and denial resolution process and the challenges posed by this administrative requirement.
 The research identified several challenges in the precertification process, most of which can be linked to one of three broad categories; lack of standardization, time required to obtain approval, and lack of recognition of provider specialty and place of service considerations.
 Recommendations for improving this process include proposals for the industry, insurance companies, and the physician organization.

 Price, Georganna Lynn, "The Impact of Precertification on a Large Multispecialty Physician Group: An Illustrative Case Study" (2021).
-Doctoral Student Dissertation.
+All Doctoral Student Dissertations.
 25.